ScriptRaccoon/tailwind-benchmark/README.md

 This benchmark evaluates the marketing claim that Tailwind produces smaller builds.
 To test this, a basic landing page was built, once with Vanilla CSS (actually, Sass, just to use its nesting syntax) and once with Tailwind.
 You can find them in the subfolders `Sass` and `Tailwind`.

 The two pages do not look completely identical (it was not possible to achieve pixel-perfectness easily), but very similar.
 The pages present a fictional product, the text content was generated with ChatGPT.
+The CSS version is deployed at https://tailwind-benchmark.netlify.app/.

 ## Results